-To be eligible, you’ll need to be 55 or over and own a home worth at least £70,000.
+To be eligible for equity release, you’ll need to be 55 or over and own a home worth at least £70,000.
 There are other factors and criteria you’ll need to think carefully about so it’s important to make sure that you get expert lifetime mortgage advice before making any big decisions.

 Can I stay in my home?

 Absolutely.
 With a lifetime mortgage, you still own your home.
 You can even move to a new house if you like and take your lifetime mortgage with you if your lender agrees to it, though it can prove more expensive to downsize with a lifetime mortgage so make sure you consider this when taking out a plan.
 (There’s also something called ‘home reversion’, where you sell part of your home in exchange for cash, but this type of equity release isn’t nearly as popular.)

 A simple question.
 But the answer is different for everyone.
 It really depends on your personal situation.

 You can get a good idea about how much tax-free cash you could unlock using our equity release calculator.
 But in terms of knowing what’s best for you, you need to speak to the experts.
 That’s why, if you’re interested in equity release at all, we’ll put you in touch with independent expert advisers through SunLife’s Over 55 Equity Release Service to make sure you’re completely happy with what’s involved before moving forward.

 Talk to an independent expert adviser.
 Call us today on 0800 633 5566 to get the ball rolling.

 Is equity release safe?

 With a lifetime mortgage, interest is charged on the money you release and paid off along with the loan when you die or move into care.